 Colorado is one of the most popular elopement destinations in the world, and for good reason!
 The state has some of the most elopement-friendly marriage laws, and the landscape is ripe with opportunity to capture stunning mountain backdrops.
 It can be overwhelming to choose a spot to say your wedding vows, so I put together a list of the best places to elope in Colorado.
 This list will be updated as I visit more places!

 Don’t forget – If you are eloping or getting married in Colorado, please research and get the appropriate permit/access and practice “Leave No Trace” principles.
-Help keep mother nature as you found here.

-Here are the 8 best places to elope in Colorado, with a short summary of what you’ll need to know before you go:
+Here are the 10 best places to elope in Colorado, with a short summary of what you’ll need to know before you go:

 1.)
 Rocky Mountain National Park